ikkisoft/mFiPatchMe/README.md

 ### Digital Self-Defense

-Considering that the advisory published on 09/03/2015 contained a technical description of the security vulnerability, including a **reliable exploit**, it is reasonable to assume that the security flaw can be easily abused by unsophisticated attackers.
+Considering that the advisory published on 09/03/2015 contained a technical description of the vulnerability, including a **reliable exploit**, it is reasonable to assume that the security flaw can be easily abused by unsophisticated attackers.
 While the information was removed from the [SecuriTeam website][6] and [/r/netsec][7], a quick search on Google is sufficient to find the exploit for this bug.

 Despite the public exposure, **Ubiquiti has yet to publish a patch**.

 After waiting patiently for a few weeks, I created my own patch.
 Using **mFiPatchMe**, you will be able to easily patch your controller and leave it running without worries.
-As it took me one hour to create a patch without preliminary knowledge of the codebase, it's surprising that Ubiquiti has not released a fix for this critical vulnerability.
+As it took me one hour to create a fix without preliminary knowledge of the codebase, it's surprising that Ubiquiti has not released a solution for this security issue.

 > **Disclaimer:**
 > This is NOT an official patch provided by [Ubiquiti Networks][8].
 Use at your own risk!
-The patch tool does NOT contain any Ubiquiti Networks' code, library or resources.
+The patch tool does NOT include any Ubiquiti Networks' code, library or resources.

 ### How to patch your Ubiquiti mFi Controller 2.1.11 (Linux)